poorva9/poorva9/README.md

 # Poorva's GitHub Projects

 Welcome to my GitHub profile!
-I'm Poorva Pandya, a passionate Data Scientist and Analyst with expertise in machine learning, data analytics, and computer vision.
+I'm Poorva, a passionate Data Scientist and Analyst with expertise in machine learning, data analytics, and computer vision.
 Below, you'll find a summary of my education, work experience, projects, and skills.

 ## 📚 Education